TotallyNewGuy/bookstore/README.md

-# Bookstore
+# Book Store System
 This is a briefly introduction of this project.
 I drawn some diagrams to explain my results.

-## A. Four service in two different languages
+## A. Four services in two different languages

 ![image](https://github.com/TotallyNewGuy/bookstore/blob/main/picture/service1.png)